About Aleisha

 Aleisha has held various roles on the Wellington Branch Executive since joining in November 2019.
 She was Secretary for a few months, then elected as Vice President, is now elected President.
 Her role involves representing NCWNZ Wellington Branch at stakeholder events and in media, speaking publicly at events, chairing monthly Branch meetings, overseeing and leading Branch projects and initiatives, and organising events and campaigns to support sister organisations and relevant causes.

-Koha Developer, Catalyst IT
+Koha Technical Lead & Senior Software Developer, Catalyst IT

 Since December 2014